 For instance, if the employee was sent to a store to collect a given cargo, and on the way back happened to get into an accident, the employer is liable for the accident that occurred.
 However, if the driver decides to divert for lunch or for any other task that`s not within the employer`s range of work, the employer cannot be held liable in case the truck gets into an accident.
 Similarly, an employer is also not responsible for all the damages incurred, if the accident is triggered by intentional bad acts that resulted from the employee`s meanness.

-Can a Third Party be Held Liable for a Commercial Truck Accident?
+Can a Third Party be Held Liable for a Commercial Truck Accident in Plymouth, MA?

 Third parties can also be responsible for a commercial truck accident if any of the services they provided earlier on triggered the accident.
 That includes the selling of defective spare parts, as well as the poor loading of cargo by the loading companies.
 Similarly, the liability can also be transferred to the manufacturer of the defective truck parts or to the owners of the truck-trailers.